hugithordarson/nolips/README.md

 # NoLips

-## Status

-I've been considering how to proceed with IDE-support for [ng-objects](https://www.fermentedshark.com/) projects.
+In the past few weeks I've been considering how to proceed with IDE-support for [ng-objects](https://www.fermentedshark.com/) projects.
 At first sight, it seems we have two options:

 1. Add `ng` support to WOLips
 2. Write IDE support from scratch

 Now, I like Eclipse, but I'm very much aware that a majority of Java developers and young/new developers prefer IntelliJ or VS Code.
-This means creating an Eclipse-only plugin for a new framework makes little sense, and supporting all three IDEs would be ideal.
+This means creating an Eclipse-only plugin for a new framework makes little sense, but supporting all three IDEs would be ideal.

 ## Isn't that a bit much?

 I don't think it has to be.
-My initial thoughts are that most logic could be in a common library shared by all three plugins, keeping IDE-specific logic in the plugins themselves to a minimum.
+My initial thoughts are that most logic could be in a common library shared by all three plugins, keeping IDE-specific logic to a minimum.
 The largest part of "IDE" support as I currently see it, is the component template editor.
 That is, an editor that provides validation, autocompletes etc., pretty much the same stuff WOLips's template editor provides.
 Most of this can probably be implemented as an [LSP server](https://en.wikipedia.org/wiki/Language_Server_Protocol) that could then be referenced from each IDE-specific plugin.
-The [Parsley template parser](https://github.com/undur/Parsley) (our refactoring of the WOOgnl parser) can serve as a foundation for further template work.
+The [Parsley template parser](https://github.com/undur/Parsley) (our refactoring of the WOOgnl parser, also used in `ng`) can serve as a foundation for work involving templates.

 ## Should an `ng` plugin support WO as well

-Whether that's sensible depends in my opinion the amount of work involved.
-If a common API could be specified for both WO and `ng` to provide info to the LSP on what elements are available and how their APIs look, it could be possible.
+Whether that's sensible depends on the amount of work involved.
+If a common API could be specified for both WO and `ng` to provide template info to the LSP; what elements are available, how their APIs look etc. it could be doable.
+But from my current understanding, this would require some work since WO doesn't seem to have any built in capability to do this, instead relying on Eclipse APIs to locate element classes (or using tag shortcuts defined in and provided by WOLips).

 ## Analysis of WOLips

-I've been starting out by going over the features of WOLips a little, gathering up what WOLips does, and which of it's features are actually _needed_, specifically for someone that only uses WO as a web framework and uses maven as a build system (or much rather; doesn't support or require any specific build system at all).
+To begin somewhere, I've been going over WOLips's features, checking what it does and which of those features are actually required, specifically for someone that only uses WO as a web framework.
+We also assume the user is using maven as a build system, but preferably; we don't want to require or support any specific build system at all.

 This means I'm not counting anything EOF related, D2W related, Ant build related etc. Everything non-basic-WOF related is off the menu.
 I might address each of later, explaining _why_ I consider certain features to not be required.